The symmetric Square of the Theta Divisor in Genus 4: The Mumford-Tate group in Genus 4

 For general $C$ we know $\End(JC)=\bbZ$, and then $(-)_{JC}$ is surjective because its image contains $1=(\id_{\calB_s})_{JC}$.
 Now suppose $\psi \in \End(\calB_s)$ and $\psi_{JC}=0$, i.e.~$\psi$ factors over $\bbG_m \subset \calB_s$.
 Then $\psi|_{\bbG_m}$ is a character $z \mapsto z^n$ of $\bbG_m$ for some $n\in \bbZ$.
 If $\psi \neq 0$, we must have $n\neq 0$.
 However, the image of the restriction map

 contains $n = \mathrm{res}(\psi)$, so the image of the differential $d$ of the $\Ext$-sequence

 is a quotient of $\bbZ/n\bbZ$.
 In particular, the image of $d$ is an $n$-torsion group.
-But by construction of the $\Ext$-sequence, $d(\id_{\bbG_m})$ is the class of the extension defining $\calB_s$.
+But by construction of the $\Ext$-sequence, $d(\id_{\bbG_m})$ is the class of the extension defining the semiabelian variety $\calB_s$.
 Hence $\pm 2 e \neq 0$ is an $n$-torsion point of $JC$.
 For $C$ varying this contradicts lemma~\ref{lem:torsion} below.
 Hence $(-)_{JC}$ is an isomorphism.